Open Section Menu ^

-The Transportation Investment Advocacy Center ™ (TIAC) is a first-of-its kind, dynamic education program and Internet-based information resource designed to help private citizens, legislators, organizations and businesses successfully grow transportation investment at the state and local levels through the legislative and ballot initiative processes.
+The Transportation Investment Advocacy Center ™ (TIAC) is a first-of-its kind, dynamic educational and Internet-based informational resource designed to help private citizens, legislators, organizations and businesses successfully grow transportation investment at the state and local levels through the legislative and ballot initiative processes.

-The TIAC website, www.transportationinvestment.org, helps transportation investment advocates to mount successful campaigns.
+The Center’s website, transportationinvestment.org, helps transportation investment advocates to mount successful campaigns.
 It exists to put in one place—and promote the sharing of—strategies… sample political and communications tools… legislative and ballot initiative language… and information on where to obtain professional campaign advice, research and help.

-To receive free, regular email updates from the TIAC blog, subscribe here.
+Subscribe to receive free, regular updates from the TIAC blog.

 TIAC staff produces regular research reports and analyses, hosts an annual workshop in Washington, D.C., and holds ongoing webinars for transportation investment advocates featuring case studies, best practices, and the latest in political and media strategies.